"I'm living a nightmare": one of the final posts of mum, 23, found dead on railway line at Garstang, reveals her turmoil

 "We are asking people not to let Kynan struggle alone.
 Please support Kynan so he can get a deposit to rent a house, buy some essentials for Marnie and pay towards his sisters funeral."

-Young mum Kiena, who moved to Garstang from Lytham St Annes, went missing on Friday and brother Kynan posted a plea on social media for help to find her.
+Young mum Kiena, who was from St Annes but was living in Fleetwood, went missing on Friday and brother Kynan posted a plea on social media for help to find her.

 Hours later there were reports of a person being struck by a train on the line at Garstang shortly after 1pm.
 Rail services were halted for around three hours.